-By the beginning of the second semester of the DNP program, students should identify their DNP Translational and Clinical Project Chair.
+By the end of NRSG 8300, students should identify their DNP Translational and Clinical Project Chair.
 The DNP Translational and Clinical Project Chair may be the student's DNP advisor or another graduate faculty member holding graduate faculty status at GC.
-The selection of the chair must be communicated in writing to the Assistant Director of the SON Graduate Program and in accordance with university policy.
+The selection of the chair must be documented on the Doctor of Nursing Practice Translational Research and Clinical Project Request for Appointment of Doctoral Committee form with all required signatures and submitted to the DNP coordinator.